Account Takeover, ITDR

 The victim of this attack reported that there were no indicators of compromise (IOCs).
 In fact, attackers are keenly aware of the difficulty security teams have had in detecting attacks of this nature – even beyond the ability of an attacker to terminate endpoint security agents – because it is challenging to distinguish between a legitimate user and an adversary that has taken over the account.

-So how exactly is an organization supposed to prevent and detect an attack with no IOCs?
+So how exactly is an organisation supposed to prevent and detect an attack with no IOCs?

 How to Prevent and Detect ATOs